jeromerg/NCase/README.md

 Use NCase in all your tests!
 ----------------------------

-If you want to read the long story, [see here][presentation].
+If you want to read the long story, look at this alternative [presentation][presentation].

-The following example shows how to use NCase to test a method `Pharmacy.CanPrescribePenicillin(IPatient)`:
+The following example shows how to use NCase to test a method named `CanPrescribePenicillin`:

 <!--# ShortExample -->
 ```C#